USEPA/LCIAformatter/paper.md

 The LCIA formatter is a specific solution to this problem.
 The LCIA Formatter transparently acquires LCIA methods from original provider data portals, maps them to an authoritative flow list, and exports them in common data formats.
 The LCIA formatter v1.0 uses the Federal LCA Commons Elementary Flow List (FEDEFL) as the authoritative system of elementary flows [@edelen_federal_2019].
 This system has been adopted by federal agencies in the U.S. for use in sharing data through the Federal LCA Commons [(FLCAC)](https://www.lcacommons.gov/).
 The automation of this process provided by the LCIAformatter is critical, because as elementary flows used in LCI are updated, the LCIA datasets should also be automatically updated, and vice versa, to facilitate their use in LCA.

 # Structure

-The LCIA formatter code is written in the Python 3.x language and primarily uses the latest pandas package for data storage and manipulation.
+The LCIA formatter code is written in Python 3 and created as a standard python package called `lciafmt` that can be installed using pip.
+The LCIA formatter primarily uses pandas for data wrangling, and the Apache parquet format for local storage of processed datasets, and olca-py for writing data in an standard LCA data formats.
 The code is stored on a USEPA GitHub [repository](https://github.com/USEPA/LCIAformatter) and is available for public access.

-The LCIA formatter accesses source methods directly from the data provider.
-These methods take the format of Excel files or Access databases.
-Source data are downloaded and saved in a temporary cache.
+The LCIA formatter accesses LCIA datasets directly from the data provider.
+These datasets are typically provided as Microsoft Excel or Access files.
+These are downloaded and saved in a temporary local cache.
 To support the specific functions necessary to access and parse individual methods, each method is processed within its own module.
 Flow names, indicators, characterization factors, and other metadata are compiled in a [standard format](https://github.com/USEPA/LCIAformatter/tree/documentation/format%20specs).
 Adjustments are made as needed to improve consistency between indicators and across methods.
 This includes handling duplicate entries for the same elementary flow, data cleaning (such as cleaning string names, adjusting capitalization, formatting of CAS Registry Numbers).
 Additionally, the LCIA formatter supports the inclusion of non specified secondary contexts (emission locations) where none are provided.